krjordan/GitLexPy/README.md

 > ⚠️ **Note:** Never share your API key or commit it directly to your codebase.

+## Roadmap 🗺️✨

+Let's make your commit messages smarter and your Git workflow smoother.
+Here's a look into what we're planning for the future.
+Feedback, contributions, and suggestions are always welcome!
+Take a look at the `ROADMAP` file for the deets!

 ## Development Workflow 🛠

 We follow the gitflow workflow.
 Here's a quick breakdown: